Rockin' Through the Decades: Rockin' with the Chipmunks

 Segments from two episodes of The Alvin Show, A Chipmunk Christmas and an episode of The Ed Sullivan Show are also featured.
-"Alvin's Harmonica" can be heard in the background while Fresh Prince is on the 1950s set.
-Fresh Prince also does a rap introduction to the "Sleigh Ride" segment, giving his perspective on what to expect of the 1990s.
+"Alvin's Harmonica" briefly plays during the live-action introduction of the 1950s segment.
+The "Sleigh Ride" segment is preceded by a rap from Smith, giving his perspective on what to expect of the 1990s.

-Soundtrack album release
+Soundtrack album

-Rockin' Through the Decades is also the title of a soundtrack music album by Alvin and the Chipmunks, released by Chipmunk Records in 1991, and contained all of the songs from the TV special, alongside three added tracks.
+A soundtrack album also titled Rockin' Through the Decades was released by Chipmunk Records in 1991.
+It contained all of the songs from the TV special, plus three additional songs.